 - Beat 2 minutes.

-- Place well-greased muffin tin or popover pan into oven to warm up for a minute or two.
+- Place well-greased muffin tin or popover pan into oven to warm up for five minutes.

 - Turn mixer to high speed and beat 5-7 minutes.